 Masks and Eating

-I arrived at RDU sporting a stylish white cloth mask with a valve.
+Rewind: I arrived at RDU sporting a stylish white cloth mask with a valve.
 At the Delta check-in desk, I was told that that type of mask (valved) wasn’t allowed on the plane.
-I was given a surgical mask to replace it with.
-I had another mask, but it was going to be a bit of a hassle to get it out of my carry-on at that moment, so I just complied for the time being.
-I held my breath and using my special mask application strategy, slipped it on.
-It was a bit too loose, so I had to tweak it to get it to fit more tightly.
-Once at my gate, I rummaged through my carry-on, pulled out my cute starry night cloth mask, and slipped it under my surgical mask.
+I had to replace it with a surgical mask.
+I had another mask, but it was too much of a hassle getting it out of my carry-on, so I just wore the surgical one.
+Holding my breath, and using my special mask application strategy, slipped it on.
+It was too loose, so I tweaked it to get it to fit.
+At my gate, I rummaged through my carry-on, pulled out my cute starry night cloth mask, and slipped it under my surgical mask.
 I wore that for the first couple of flights, but eventually got rid of the surgical mask when it felt like breathing was becoming more of a task than an involuntary bodily function.

-Passengers were only allowed to remove the masks when actively eating or drinking.
+Fast forward: Passengers were only allowed to remove the masks when actively eating or drinking.
 When meals were served, I used a super special technique I developed.
 I simply picked up a spoonful, lifted the bottom portion of my mask just enough to unveil my mouth, halted my breathing for a split second, and shoveled the food into my mouth.
 I probably looked funny, but I didn’t care.
-I wasn’t trying to inhale anybody’s cooties.

-Overall, I had a pleasant experience.
+Overall, I had a pleasant experience traveling to Tanzania during the pandemic.
 It was different.
 Different isn’t necessarily a bad thing.
 I really enjoyed having the extra space for stretching out and getting the best sleep I’ve ever had in main cabin seating.